 The bill amends the Local Government Code to grant sheriffs and constables in counties with populations of 3.3 million or more the authority to enter into contracts for law enforcement services.
 Specifically, it allows sheriffs to contract with local residents, governments, businesses, property owners' associations, or landowners within their counties to provide law enforcement services in designated areas.
-The bill also stipulates that the commissioners court cannot prohibit or restrict these contracts, and the sheriff has the autonomy to determine the contract terms without needing approval from the commissioners court.
+The bill also stipulates that the commissioners court cannot prohibit or restrict these contracts, and the sheriff has the autonomy to determine the terms of the contracts without needing approval from the commissioners court.

 Statutes affected: